gdarko/wp-vimeo-videos/readme.txt

 No, you must have Client ID, Client Secret and Access Token with the required permissions.

-= Will you support PHP5+ ? =
+= Will you localhost ? =

-No, the official vimeo PHP library requires PHP 7.1.0.
-I tried to adopt the older vimeo library that supported PHP 5.5.0 and onwards but it was too buggy so i decided to bump the minimal PHP requirement to PHP 7.1.0.
-If you want to use the plugin please make sure you upgrade your PHP version or contact your host.
+At this time no, we are doing the uploads using public url as it is more reliable for shared environments.

+= I am uploading bigger files.
+Do i need to do any tweaks to the hosting configuration? ? =

+Most likely yes.
+You will need to edit php.ini and increase upload_max_filesize=MAXFILESIZE, post_max_size=MAXPOSTSIZE and max_execution_time=0 (unlimited).

 == Screenshots ==